nobuddyorg/ThrashBuddy/docs/Cloud.md

 CloudFormation offers an advantage over Terraform as it is fully integrated with AWS and does not require separate state files.
 This makes resource creation and deletion easier while ensuring better visibility for AWS support in case of issues.

----

-## Creating a Cluster with `eksctl`
+### Creating a Cluster with `eksctl`

 A Fargate-based EKS cluster is created using a preconfigured script.

-### Create the Cluster

 ```shell
 ./infrastructure/aws/create-cluster.sh